-King’s College London has one of the UK’s best Physics Departments.
-According to the QS World University Rankings we are within the top ten universities in the country.
+King’s College London has one of the UK’s best Physics Departments with the QS World University Rankings placing us in the top 10 universities in the country.

-Our research includes biological physics and soft matter; photonics and nanotechnology; the theory and simulation of condensed matter; theoretical particle physics and cosmology; and experimental particle and astroparticle physics.
+Our research-intensive department houses internationally renowned scientists working across diverse and interdisciplinary fields, including biological physics and soft matter; photonics and nanotechnology; the theory and simulation of condensed matter; theoretical particle physics and cosmology; and experimental particle and astroparticle physics.

 Discover our research groups in the Department of Physics.

 Meet the Department of Physics, King's College London.

 Discover our postgraduate courses in the Department of Physics.